chris-krenz/opentrons_protocols/protocols/OT-Flex/pierce_gold_bca_assay/README.md

 ## Overview
 This protocol performs automated Pierce Gold BCA assay kit from a 96 wellplate using the Opentrons Flex robot with an 1000uL 8-channel and 50 uL 1-channel  pipette.
 The protocol is flexible, allowing inputs for different numbers of BSA unknowns and different numbers of replicates.
+This kit has a working range of BSA for 20 to 10,000 μg/mL

 The code can accept up to 24 unknowns samples of protein for 1 to 2 replicates or accept up to 18 unknowns for 3 replicates.